May Britt: Life and career

+Maj-Britt Wilkens was born in Lidingö on 22 March 1934, the daughter of Hugo and Hillevi Wilkens.

 Britt was discovered as a teenager by Italian filmmakers Carlo Ponti and Mario Soldati in 1951.
 She was then an assistant to a Stockholm photographer.
 The two filmmakers were in Sweden to cast a young blonde for the title role in Jolanda, the Daughter of the Black Corsair.
 They came to the studio where she worked to view photographs of models.
 After meeting her, they offered her the part.
 May Britt, as she was renamed professionally, moved to Rome.
 As expected, she made her film debut as the leading actress in Jolanda, the Daughter of the Black Corsair (1952).
-(Gary Fishgall, in Gonna Do Great Things: The Life of Sammy Davis Jr., wrote of Britt, "... she made her film debut in Le Infideli in 1952.")

-In the following years she worked in some ten Cinecittà productions.
+In the following years, she worked in some ten Cinecittà productions.
 She also featured in the epic film War and Peace of 1956.

 In the late 1950s, Britt relocated to Hollywood after signing with 20th Century Fox.
 She starred in a few movies, including The Young Lions (1958) with Marlon Brando and Montgomery Clift, The Hunters (1958) with Robert Mitchum and Robert Wagner and Murder, Inc. (1960) with Peter Falk, as well as a much-criticised remake of The Blue Angel (1959) in the role first created by Marlene Dietrich in 1930.

-Marriage and retirement
+Marriages

 Britt married Edwin Gregson, a college student, in 1958.
-In 1959 she filed for divorce.
+In 1959, she filed for divorce.

 She met Sammy Davis Jr. in 1959.
 They began dating, and, after a brief engagement, were married on 13 November 1960.
 Their wedding caused controversy.
 A rumour or myth was that John F. Kennedy and Robert F. Kennedy told Frank Sinatra to tell Davis not to marry May until after the 1960 Presidential Election.
 At that time interracial marriage was forbidden by law in 31 U.S. states, and only in 1967 were those laws (by then down to 17 states) ruled unconstitutional by the U.S. Supreme Court.
 Prior to the wedding, Britt converted to Judaism.
 The couple were married by Reform Rabbi William M. Kramer.
-It has been confirmed, however, by Sammy and Britt's daughter Tracey, Nancy Sinatra, and documentarian Sam Pollard that this marriage resulted in Kennedy rejecting an invitation for Davis to perform at his Inauguration.
+It has been confirmed by Sammy and Britt's daughter Tracey, Nancy Sinatra, and documentarian Sam Pollard that this marriage resulted in Kennedy rejecting an invitation for Davis to perform at his Inauguration.
 Yet, Harry Belafonte, who was married to a white woman at the time, was invited to perform.

-Once married, Britt left the movies.
+Once married, Britt retired from films.

 Britt and Davis had a daughter, Tracey Davis (July 5, 1961 – November 2, 2020).

-Britt and Davis adopted two sons: Mark Sidney Davis (born 1960, adopted 4 June 1963) and Jeff (born 1963).

-Britt and Davis divorced in 1968 after Davis reportedly had an affair with dancer Lola Falana.
+Britt and Davis adopted two sons.
+Britt and Davis divorced in 1968 after Davis had an affair with dancer Lola Falana.

+Later life and death

-After the divorce, Britt resumed working with sporadic television guest appearances, the last in 1988.
-Since then she has been retired and mainly involved in painting.
-She currently resides in California.
-Her third husband, Lennart Ringquist, died in 2017.
+After the divorce, Britt resumed working and made sporadic television guest appearances, the last an episode of Probe in 1988.
+She and Davis remained on good terms.
+In 1993 she married Lennart Rindquist, to whom she remained married until his death in 2017.

+Britt died at Providence Tarzana Medical Center in Tarzana, California, on 11 December 2025, at the age of 91.